DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ### 3.2.
 Reporting

-To implement authorization logic for the Document Viewer, provide a custom report storage derived from the [ReportStorageWebExtension](http://help.devexpress.com/#XtraReports/clsDevExpressXtraReportsWebExtensionsReportStorageWebExtensiontopic) class.
+To implement authorization logic for the Document Viewer, add a custom report storage derived from the [ReportStorageWebExtension](http://help.devexpress.com/#XtraReports/clsDevExpressXtraReportsWebExtensionsReportStorageWebExtensiontopic) class.
 This storage will be used by the HTTP handler to access your reports and here you can define your authorization rules.
 As a starting point, you can copy the reference implementation of such a storage class from the example project's [ReportStorageWithAccessRules.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Reports/ReportStorageWithAccessRules.cs) file to your application and fine-tune it for your needs.
 The following customizations would have to be considered:

 #### A. Viewing Reports